 Parents whose children have activities in the primary building can access the waiting room in the primary building F112.

-Lux 2 waiting area is on the ground floor of the primary building and in the cafeteria in the administration building.
+Lux 2 waiting area is on the ground floor of the primary building and in the cafeteria in the administration building and waiting area nursery building.
 Parents can also stay in the sports building hall after 16h30.

-If an activity does not begin immediately after the school lessons ends (activity at 17:45 on Monday, for example), the primary school students who are not picked up by their parents and do not go to the CPE, must go to the room 016 in the primary building, where they will be supervised until the activity starts.
+If an activity does not begin immediately after the school lessons ends (activity at 17:45 on Monday, for example), the primary school students who are not picked up by their parents and do not go to the CPE, must go to the ground floor mini library in the primary building, where they will be supervised until the activity starts.
 We draw your attention to the fact that children will go alone on the location of the activity and will be, at that time, under the responsibility of their parents.

 The number and nature of activities should be scaled to maturity and temperament of children.